daniielperez10/TFM/README.md

-4. ATT ESTIMATIONS: To excute the script "ATT AND C ATT.Rmd" correctly, you need to download files located in the folder named:"DATA FOR ATT AND CONDITIONAL ATT ESTIMATIONS", donde se encuentran dos archivos disponibles "df_combined_complete.csv" que es el output de DATAFRAME CREATION en el paso 1, y "predictions_xgboost_POSTPOLICY_CITYCENTER_CV" que es el output del ML MODELS en el paso 3.
-Así, ejecutando el Rmd anteriormente mencionado se pueden obtener los efectos del tratamiento sobre los tratados de Madrid Central por el método tradicional de Differences-in-Differences y por el enfoque alternativo propuesto en la tesis construyendo un contrafactual predictivo con modelos de Machine Learning
+4. ATT ESTIMATIONS: To execute the script "ATT AND C ATT.Rmd" correctly, you need to download files located in the folder named: "DATA FOR ATT AND CONDITIONAL ATT ESTIMATIONS," where two files are available: "df_combined_complete.csv," which is the output from DATAFRAME CREATION in step 1, and "predictions_xgboost_POSTPOLICY_CITYCENTER_CV," which is the output from ML MODELS in step 3.
+Thus, by running the aforementioned Rmd file, one can obtain the treatment effects on the treated for Madrid Central using the traditional Differences-in-Differences method and the alternative approach proposed in the thesis, constructing a predictive counterfactual with Machine Learning models.

-In addition, HTML "ATT-AND-C ATT.html” is available in the folder.
+In addition, HTML "ATT-AND-C ATT.html" is available in the folder.